 Dinnerware care: You'll want to be aware of how to care for your dishes before you buy them, so you'll know what you're getting into.

-Dishwasher: Casual dinnerware may be dishwasher-safe, but be sure to check the manufacturer's instructions before you put your dinnerware in the dishwasher.
+Dishwasher: Casual dinnerware may be dishwasher-safe, but be sure to check the manufacturer's instructions before you put it in the dishwasher.
 All fine china dinnerware should be hand-washed and hand-dried.

 Microwave: Be sure to check the manufacturer's instructions on all dinnerware before putting it in your microwave.
 The instructions may also be imprinted on the bottom of each piece.
 Never put any piece of dinnerware in a microwave oven if it has metal bands or metallic paint in its design or decoration.
 It may destroy the microwave oven.

-Storage: Store your dinnerware carefully between uses, particularly your formal dinnerware.
-You can store your formal dinnerware safely in an attractive padded dinnerware storage case and keep it in your cupboard.
-If you don't wish to use storage cases, you can place a piece of felt between each piece to protect it from scratches.
-You may also display your formal dinnerware in a beautiful china cabinet as part of your home decor.
+Storage: Store your dinnerware carefully, particularly your formal dinnerware.
+You can store your formal dinnerware safely in a padded dinnerware storage case and keep it in your cupboard, or you can simply place a piece of felt between each piece to protect it from scratches.
+You may also display your formal dinnerware in a china cabinet as part of your home decor.
 Casual dishes may be carefully stacked in a cupboard to be on hand for everyday use.